 - To read more about this pick up the Curing Affluenza book by Richard Denniss

 - I’m not crazy about boxes or classifications except not eating red meat at all.
-I say pretty vegetarian because I like to be relaxed about it and am not an altogether, completely anti-animal person.
+I say pretty vegetarian because I like to be relaxed about it and am not actually an altogether, completely anti-animal person.
 It’s not my thing and I don’t need it, but thousands of years ago we sustainably and sensibly ate animals a couple of times a month amongst all the berries and cassava, we’ve just gone way, way off track with cruelty, factory farms, hormones and a whole lot of other crap.
 Eat from the ground and do what is right for your body and the environment at large.